feinheit/django-facebook-graph/docs/getting-started.rst

 About the Access Token
 ----------------------

 Facebook distinguishes between the app access token and the user access token.
 A user access token is needed for requests that need a user's permission.
-It's generally more powerfull thann an app access token.
-You should generally get the user access token when you pass the request argument to the get_graph(request=request) function.
+It's generally more powerful than an app access token.
+You should generally get the user access token when you pass the request argument to the ``get_graph`` function.

-However, some operations require the app access token.
-Like deleting app requests or saving user score.
-You can implicitly get the app access token by just calling graph=get_graph() without providing the request object, or explicitly by calling get_static_graph().
+However, some operations require the app access token, like deleting app requests or saving user score.
+You can implicitly get the app access token by just calling ``graph = get_graph()`` without providing the request object, or explicitly by calling ``get_static_graph()``.

 Sending posts onto a Facebook wall